lanbaoshen/awesome-coderabbit/README.md

 [CodeRabbit](https://www.coderabbit.ai) is an AI-powered code review tool that helps development teams improve code quality and accelerate the review process.
 It integrates with popular version control platforms and provides intelligent feedback on code changes.

-This curated list covers the best resources, tutorials, and community content related to CodeRabbit! 🐰
+This curated list covers the best resources, tutorials, and community content related to CodeRabbit 🐰

 ## Contents